dphilipson/transducist/README.md

   with them.
-By using the general purpose `.compose()` to place custom transducers in the middle of a chain, any kind of novel transform can be added while still maintaining the efficiency bonuses of laziness and short-cicuiting.
+By using the general purpose `.compose()` to place custom transducers in the middle of a chain, any kind of novel transform can be added while still maintaining the efficiency bonuses of laziness and short-circuiting.
 Further, the library can also be used to construct standalone transducers which may be used elsewhere by other libraries that incorporate transducers into their API.

 * **…convenient with TypeScript IDEs**.
 Typical transducer libraries, such as [transducers.js](https://github.com/jlongster/transducers.js) and